rvajustin/c-sharp-9/README.md

 ```

 ### The compiler synthesizes code to manage equality checking
 If two instances of the same record type with the same property values are evaluated as being equals.
-Beware of quirks with inheritance -- if two records are compared but don't have the same properties, then they will not evaluate as being eqivalent!
+Beware of quirks with inheritance -- if two records are compared but don't have the same properties, then they will not evaluate as being equivalent!
 ```csharp
 // given some record type
 public record Vehicle(string Make, string Model, int Year);